 At first the man was receptive.
 However, when he realized it would be permanent rather than temporary (as initially thought), he refused.
 The reasons given were two-fold.
 One, he didn’t like the prospect of living with a colostomy for the rest of his life.
 And more importantly, he didn’t think he’d be able to afford it.

 Eventually, after talking with his doctors and going over the benefits and risks, he agreed to the operation.
 It would be very difficult for him to afford, but it was the only thing that could restore normalcy to his life.

 This is especially true in the United States where the cost of ostomy supplies for those not covered by insurance can be astronomical.
-That’s why OstomyConnection created Kindred Box, a pay-it-forward initiative connecting people who have excess ostomy supplies to donate to those who need them.
-All of the supplies are donated free of charge and the money raised goes to cover shipping costs.
+That’s why Christine Kim started a charity group called Kindred Box.
+It's a pay-it-forward initiative that's connecting people who have excess ostomy supplies to those who need them.
+All of the money raised goes to help ostomates in America who cannot afford supplies.
 It’s a simple solution to a difficult problem born out of the goodness of people’s hearts.
-By working together with charities like Kindred Box, Friends of Ostomates-USA, FOW-Canada, and Ostomy211, our shared strength can be a source of optimism and hope.
+By working together with charities like Kindred Box, Friends of Ostomates-USA, FOW-Canada, and Blessing Bags, our shared strength can be a source of optimism and hope.

 The author of the aforementioned article, Dr. Lugano Wilson, closes with words of encouragement for ostomates all over the world: “You all are the strongest people on earth, your inborn strength is the reason you should be optimistic.”